 If your sewing machine has a drop-feed setting, make sure that it is not activated and that you do not have an embroidery or darning plate covering the machine’s feed dogs.
 A set of feed dogs generally resembles two or three short, thin metal bars with crosscut diagonal teeth that move back and forth in slots in the machine’s needle plate.
 Make sure that your presser foot is down and is set to the correct pressure for your fabric.
 When starting a seam, make sure that the fabric is underneath the machine’s needle before lowering your presser foot.

 Thread keeps breaking

-This problem is most likely caused by not using the correct thread type.
+If your sewing machine’s thread keeps breaking, it is likely because the thread type is not correct for the fabric weight.
 Your top and bottom threads should be of the same weight, and the threads should not be the delicate variants designed for hand sewing.
 If your thread continues to break after re-threading the top thread, lower the tension settings for the top thread.